mkumar-avit/zoom-enterprise-user-support/README.md

 # Overview
 Standalone Python program that manages deprovisoning or relicensing users in Zoom to basic based on either an email list of users, or their last sign-in date.
 It uses the TKinter module to provide a very basic GUI interface.
 A code-signed Windows App will be forthcoming, and I may also generate a Mac version once the code moves into a "beta" state.
+The program has expanded overtime as a need arose for a new function to be automated.
+Some functions may have also been introduced by Zoom over time and in some cases may be quicker to do via Zoom's web interface.

 Users need an API Key and API Secret with admin-level access from a JWT Token App in Zoom's marketplace.
 The code will generate the JWT Token.